YaoYinYing/rosetta_finder/README.md

 ### `whichrosetta` Command

-The `whichrosetta` command is installed as part of the `rosetta_finder` package and allows you to find the path to a Rosetta binary from the command line.
+The `whichrosetta` command is installed as part of the `RosettaPy` package and allows you to find the path to a Rosetta binary from the command line.

 **Usage:**